 Spot instances billing

 Contrary to popular classification, spot instances (AWS) or preemptive virtual machines (GCP) are not a type of committed use discounts.
-Instead, it is an offer of the surplus capacity a cloud provider has at any point in time for up to 90% off the standard rate (On-Demand pricing).
-They are also available to anyone who outbuds the going spot price.
+Instead, it offers a cloud provider’s surplus capacity at any point in time for up to 90% off the standard rate (On-Demand pricing).
+They are also available to anyone who outbids the going spot price.

 Sole-tenant or Dedicated node billing

-If you want to use dedicated bare metals, this is the option to consider.
+If you want to use dedicated bare metals, consider this option.
 Billing for the physical Compute Engine server (GCP) is per second, with a 60-second minimum requirement.
 The pricing is based on its vCPU and memory, PLUS a 10% sole-tenancy premium on the cost of each resource (vCPU or memory).

-On AWS, this plan is referred to as Dedicated Instances and is billed per instance.
-If you prefer to have control over how your Dedicated Instances are placed on a server, this option is known as a Dedicated Host (also billed per host).
+On AWS, this plan is called Dedicated Instances and billed per instance.
+If you prefer to control how your Dedicated Instances are placed on a server, this option is known as a Dedicated Host (also billed per host).

 Credit: Difference between AWS Dedicated Instances and Dedicated Hosts